jfdev001/icon-model-machine-learning-backbone/README.md

 Now, to build FTorch, you will need a working PyTorch or LibTorch installation.
 To that end, we install a PyTorch[CPU] version since this is the most straightforward.
-Note, I have not yet tested ICON with PyTorch[GPU].
+Note, we have not yet tested ICON with PyTorch[GPU].

 ```shell
 # setup virtual environment